riccardogiorato/pocketbotanist/docs/README.md

 I choose this service and not others such as Google Cloud services because with just one simple command I was able to start training a neural network with optimized TensorFlow kernel on my custom code and training dataset.

+The simple command was: `floyd run --cpu --env tensorflow 'python file.py'`

 I trained two different models using a script from the TensorFlow Team:

 - [Inception V3](https://arxiv.org/abs/1512.00567), one of the most famous model built in the last few years
-- [MobileNetV2](https://arxiv.org/abs/1801.04381), one of the new models type, focused on quick computations to run on mobile devices with a small footprint of the model (10 MB against 100 MB or more, such as Inception 80 MB, 8 times more )
+- [MobileNetV2](https://arxiv.org/abs/1801.04381), one of the new ones, focused on quick computations to run on mobile devices with a small footprint of the model (10 MB against 100 MB or more, such as Inception 80 MB, 8 times more )

 The setting for the transfer-learning training were: